opatil31/Diffusion-Representations-under-Measurement-Noise/README.md

 The noise level is sampled log-normally, $\ln\sigma \sim \mathcal{N}(P_{\text{mean}} = -1.2,\ P_{\text{std}} = 1.2)$, with data scale $\sigma_d = 0.5$.

-**Why intrinsic data noise is a problem.** All of the above assumes $x_0$ is clean.
+**Why intrinsic data noise is a problem:** All of the above assumes $x_0$ is clean.
 If the training data is itself a noisy measurement $\tilde x_0 = x_0 + n$, the denoiser is rewarded for reconstructing $n$, the score estimate is biased, and the low-noise representation band (where clean diffusion features are best) is exactly where the intrinsic noise dominates.
 That is the regime this project probes empirically.

 ---